Photograph © Ella Ronson + Andrew Chen

 Andrew Chen is a Melbourne-born, London-based composer, whose recent works have centered on anthropomorphosis and percepts of 'the human' – particularly, the material sources, processes, and catalysts by which one embeds or perceives the embedding of agents or entities within a music.

 He is a current Royal Philharmonic Society Composer (2021-22), and has enjoyed past collaborations with a number of musicians and ensembles including Wu Wei, Explore Ensemble (UK), The Hermes Experiment (UK), Laefer Quartet (UK), Ensemble Offspring (AUS), and the National Children's Orchestras of Great Britain.
-Ongoing projects include a set of commissions premiered by the Gould Piano Trio and Merton College Choir, at Cheltenham Music Festival 2022.
+Most recently, he had a set of commissions premiered by the Gould Piano Trio and Merton College Choir, at Cheltenham Music Festival 2022.

 Andrew also actively maintains an extensive and varied performance practice as a jazz pianist and free improviser; he was the recipient of the 2021 Dankworth Award for Jazz Composition, and regularly undertakes a wide range of engagements in solo, combo, and other ensemble settings – including performances at the Royal Albert Hall, the Barbican, and Band on the Wall, and onstage appearances with the National Youth Jazz Orchestra (UK), and alongside Hermeto Pascoal e Grupo.